fitbenchmarking/fitbenchmarking/README.md

 [![Chat](https://img.shields.io/badge/chat-CompareFitMinimizers-lightgrey.svg?style=flat-square&logo=slack)](https://slack.com/)

 # FitBenchmarking
 FitBenchmarking is a tool for comparing different minimizers/fitting software based on their accuracy and runtimes.
-Other documentation can also be found on the FitBenchmarking [Wiki](https://github.com/fitbenchmarking/fitbenchmarking/wiki).
+For further documentation on FitBenchmarking see also [Wiki](https://github.com/fitbenchmarking/fitbenchmarking/wiki).

 ## Quick Start